 Nothing says Spring in Florida more than an alligator with a butterfly on its head

 Our last stop was Alligator Point, and it did not disappoint.
 There was no shortage of gators, birds of prey and a few herons.
 With this visit, we only scratched the surface of the things to do and see in Myakka River State Park.
 I’m looking forward to coming back, and experience more of what this “neighbor” Florida State Park has to offer.

 Little Blue Heron or Egretta caerulea at Myakka River State Park

 You can pay to camp or rent a cabin.
-If interested on renting a cabin, try to do it with enough time in advance.
-There are only five and they fill up quick!
+If interested in renting a cabin, try to do it with enough time in advance.
+There are only five, and they fill up quick!